ewhelan/DAVAI-env/docs/src/runtests.md

    After initializing the Ciboulaï page for the experiment, the command will first run the build of the branch and wait for the executables (that step may take a while, depending on the scope of your modifications, especially with several compilation flavours).
 Once build completed, it will then launch the tests (through scheduler on HPC).

+## To test a bundle, i.e. a combination of modifications in IAL and other repos

+Use command `davai-new_xp_from_bundle`.
+The rest is identical.